ivazquez/cloneHD/README.md

 #Who is using cloneHD?

-Google Scholar lists some of the references where cloneHD has been used by other researchers.
+Google Scholar lists some of the references where cloneHD has been used by us and other researchers.
 We’d like to highlight:

-* T Graham, N Wright, W Cross, I Tomlinson, S Leedham, V Mustonen.
-Progression of colorectal cancer can be initiated through chromosomal catastrophes and punctuated evolution.
-J. Path. []()

 * T McKerrell et al. Development and validation of a comprehensive genomic diagnostic tool for myeloid malignancies.
 Blood [DOI: 10.1182/blood-2015-11-683334](http://dx.doi.org/10.1182/blood-2015-11-683334).

+* I Vázquez-García et al. Background-dependent effects of selection on subclonal heterogeneity. biorXiv [DOI: 10.1101/039859](http://biorxiv.org/content/early/2016/07/27/039859).

 #How to cite